 Note that FLSA overtime pay exemptions are very narrow.
 The odds are high that your employer legally owes you time-and-a-half pay for overtime hours you work.
-Don’t assume you’re an exemption if your employer refuses to pay you overtime.
+Don’t assume you’re exempt if your employer refuses to pay you overtime.
 Investigate the situation yourself to see if the act technically includes you.
 Keep in mind that the type of work you do, not your classification as an employee or independent contractor, determines whether you are exempt or nonexempt.

 Under the FLSA, it is illegal not to pay eligible employees’ overtime if you’re a covered employer in the United States.
 Covered employers must pay nonexempt employees full minimum wage and statutory overtime for the workweek in question.
 Failing to pay these amounts is a violation of the FLSA that could land the employer in significant legal trouble.
 If you believe your employer has violated the provisions of the FLSA, protect your rights and contact an experienced unpaid overtime attorney in Tampa.

 Various statutes in the FLSA order back pay, or the difference between what the employee receives and what he/she should have received, for employees who don’t receive adequate wages.
 The FLSA provides a means for employees to recover unpaid wages through the Wage and Hour Division, a lawsuit from the secretary of labor (who may file a lawsuit for back pay), a private lawsuit, and/or an injunction.
 A lawyer can help you explore all your options for financial recovery in Florida.